 - Kindergartens today that are signed up to the 20 Hours ECE funding scheme can deny a family free access if the child is also attending another licensed service that is funded for 20 Hours ECE.

 About the 20 Hour Free ECE Policy and its impact

 - Introduced by Labour to support women’s right to work through reducing the barrier of access to and affordability of childcare.

 - Designed to support community-based childcare and the growth of community services but lobbying saw Labour extend the funding to private childcare.

 - Designed to provide care ‘free’ of payment with obligation on the State to ensure that the funding rates kept pace with the costs to ECE providers of providing the care.
-However, Labour buckled under the joint pressure of the Auckland Kindergarten Association and the private lobby group for childcare centre employers the Early Childhood Council to allow centres to directly levy optional charges to parents and not have rules in place preventing centres from finding other ways to generate revenue from parents.
-National subsequently removed the word ‘free’ from the 20-Hour funding scheme’s name.
+However the Auckland Kindergarten Association in its partnership with the private lobby group for childcare centre employers the 'Early Childhood Council' put pressure on Labour close to general election time to allow centres to directly levy optional charges to parents and not have rules in place preventing centres from finding other ways to generate revenue from parents.
+National was subsequently able to then remove the word ‘free’ from the 20-Hour funding scheme’s name.